 Uses in Woodwork

 Depending on the use of the resin in the woodworking project you can apply it in many different ways.
-You can mix a large batch to combine large pieces of wood or metal together or small batches to fill out minor cracks or imperfections.
+From resin + wood iPhone cases to mixing a large batch to join large pieces of wood or metal together or small batches to fill out minor cracks or imperfections.
 Below are the more common ways in which woodworkers are using epoxy resin in their work or repair.

 1. Filling Holes, Cracks and Knots

 Woodworkers all too often come across a beautiful piece of timber that has a blemish, crack or weakness.
 That part of the wood may be functional or even visible to onlookers.
 Instead of getting rid of the wood, or filling with off colored wood putty, the solution is to fill the flaw with epoxy.
 The smaller cracks can be filled with clear epoxy and sanded to make the boards look flat and smooth.
 The larger holes can be filled with a mixture of fine sawdust and epoxy, cured and sanded smooth.
 The results of both applications are beautiful and you’ll be hard pressed to find the patches afterwards.

 Often wood that is weakened over time from the elements is better preserved than replaced.
 Rain, snow and insects can rot away at a piece of lumber.
 Using resin to preserve this type of wood can be a less cumbersome and more cost efficient than replacing a piece of lumber that is already available.
 Stabilizing hardens wood which makes it much stronger, denser and reduces shrinkage.
 It reinforces the fibers to reduce tear out that is common to soft, rotted or end grain lumber.
 Pigment and dye color can be used during the process as well.
 This will penetrate the wood and give it a more profound coloring.